John Hopkins (screenwriter): Biography

-Born in southwest London, Hopkins was educated at Raynes Park County Grammar School, then completed his National Service in the Army from 1950 to 1951.
-He read English Literature at St Catharine's College, Cambridge and joined BBC Television as a studio manager on graduation.
+Born in southwest London, England, Hopkins was educated at Raynes Park County Grammar School, then completed his National Service in the Army from 1950 to 1951.
+He read English Literature at St Catharine's College, Cambridge, and joined BBC Television as a studio manager on graduation.

 Hopkins began his writing career in radio, writing episodes of the BBC serial Mrs Dale's Diary for eighteen months.
 An attempt to become a trainee television director at the commercial television franchise holder Granada Television was unsuccessful.
 The company did accept his first play, Break Up (1958), about the end of the marriage of a young couple, although it was only shown in the Granada region.
 He established himself as a writer beginning when his then father-in-law Nigel Balchin asked him to try to adapt his novels for television, Adaptations of both The Small Back Room (for Sunday Night Theatre) and Mine Own Executioner were broadcast in April and August 1959 respectively.
 Hopkins then adapted Margery Allingham's novels about the private detective Albert Campion into Campion featuring two six-part serials, Dancers in Mourning (1959) and Death of a Ghost (1960).
 Hopkins followed with a series based on Rosamund Lehmann's The Weather in the Streets (1961).
 He wrote his own thriller series, A Chance of Thunder in 1961.

 Hopkins wrote over fifty episodes of the BBC police drama Z-Cars, remaining with the series for two and a half years, serving as the series' script editor for a time.
 One episode featured Judi Dench in the role of a delinquent.
 This character inspired Hopkins to write what is probably his best remembered work for the small screen, the four-part play sequence Talking to a Stranger (1966) directed by Christopher Morahan, with whom he had developed a rapport while working with him on Z-Cars.
 Starring Dench, and Michael Bryant, as the adult children of characters played by Maurice Denham, and Margery Mason, Talking to a Stranger was transmitted as part of BBC2's Theatre 625 anthology series.
 The plays told the story of one bleak weekend from the viewpoints of the four individuals.
 It won the British Directors' Guild Writers' Award and an Emmy in 1968 after the sequence was shown on American television.
 Critic George Melly described in The Observer as "[t]he first authentic masterpiece written directly for television".
 Two Wednesday Plays from this period by Hopkins were Fable from January 1965 and Horror of Darkness broadcast the following March.
 The former imagines an inverted South African apartheid in Britain (which was postponed by the BBC in case it affected a by-election), while the latter is a rare exploration of homosexuality in the 1960s.
 Hour of Darkness featured Glenda Jackson and Nicol Williamson in the lead roles.